 For example, if your test score of reading is 35, writing is 36, and math is 34, you need to add all three.
-It gives 105, divide it by 2, and get a selection index score, as 210.
+It gives 105, divide it by 2, and gets a selection index score of 210.
 Now it depends on the state's cut-off whether you are going to qualify or not.

 The following is the table showing the selection index score of every state.
 Note that we created this table with crowdsource data provided by students in the US.
 This because NMSC doesn't share a list of the cut-offs; it only shares your state cut-off.
 The data is of October 2019; every year, there is a slight change in the cut-off, Although you can use it for reference.